 Add the beef mince, sausage meat removed from their skins and garlic to the pan and brown the meat.
 If a lot of fat comes out of the sausages, spoon some of the excess out.

 Once browned add the wine and let it reduce by half.
-Then add the passata/pureed tomatoes with a couple tablespoon of water and a good pinch of salt and pepper.
+Then add the passata/pureed tomatoes with a couple tbsp of water and a good pinch of salt and pepper.

 Stir the ragu so everything is combined and let it simmer gently, covered for 1 and a half to 2 hours.
 If the sauce reduces too much top it up with a little water.